 What are the consequences of the Russian annexation of Crimea in 2014 and Putin's current aggression against Ukraine for the relationship between the military and civil society in Poland?
-Dr Bettina Bruns from the Leibniz Institute for Regional Geography is currently investigating this question in a research project funded by the Volkswagen Foundation.
+IfL researcher Dr Bettina Bruns is investigating this question in a research project funded by the Volkswagen Foundation.

-Leipzig.
 Russian aggression against Ukraine is stoking fears in many places.
 Concerns about an expansion of the war are particularly great in Poland.
-There, the number of people who associate patriotism with a willingness to defend their country militarily is growing, notes Dr Bettina Bruns of the Leibniz Institute for Regional Geography (IfL) in Leipzig.
+There, the number of people who associate patriotism with a willingness to defend their country militarily is growing, notes IfL sociologist Dr Bettina Bruns.
 In her research project on the "Paramilitary Production of Security in Local Social Contexts in Poland", she is investigating current militarisation trends in Polish civil society.
 Thereby, her research focuses on two important actors: the Territorial Defence, which is part of the Polish army, and independently acting so-called shooting associations.

 Bettina Bruns has already conducted interviews with members of such paramilitary organisations.
 The associations of volunteers are primarily aimed at young people and combine military training with patriotic content.
 "They see themselves as a kind of youth club that keeps the adolescents away from the streets, alcohol and drugs and instead teaches them values such as discipline and loyalty," says Bruns.
 In addition, weapons training has been on the timetable for students aged 13 and older since September, and more and more "classes in uniform" are being set up.